lprashant-94/bundle_requests/README.md

 - [ ] Refactor code make it simple
 - [ ] Divide code into multiple files
 - [ ] Create Documentation and gather its usecases.
+- [ ] Switch to Producer-Consumer model, Shift all master code to producer and consumer will just wait for producers signal
+- [ ] Use Thread local variable for results and remove instance variable.
+Minimize instance variables